 Supposedly, there are some disputes among sports scientists on how much fluid we can lose before seeing a performance decline.
 What do you think?

-My understanding of the current scientific evidence is such that when high intensity intervals are on the menu, we want to minimize the losses to less than 2% of body mass, as in this kind of workouts maintenance of blood flow to the muscles is crucial.
+My understanding of the current scientific evidence is such that when high-intensity intervals are on the menu, we want to minimize the losses to less than 2% of body mass, as in this kind of workout maintenance of blood flow to the muscles is crucial.

 On the other hand, when doing long training sessions at a moderate pace, body mass loss of up to 4% is still acceptable.